platformsh/symfonyflex-bridge/README.md

-> **Archived template:** This Symfony Flex Bridge template has been archived, and will no longer receive updates from our upstream maintenance tooling.
-Users should consult the new and official [Platform.sh template provided from Symfony](https://github.com/symfonycorp/platformsh-symfony-template).
+> **Archived template:** This Symfony Flex Bridge has been archived and is no longer the recommended tool for deployment.
+Users should consult the new and official [Platform.sh template provided from Symfony](https://github.com/symfonycorp/platformsh-symfony-template) and its use of Configurator.
 >
 # Symfony Flex bridge for Platform.sh